unoplatform/uno.extensions/doc/GettingStarted.md

 ---
 # How-To: Creating an application with Uno.Extensions

-This tutorial will walk through how to create an Uno application with the `dotnet new` tool, that is already configured to use the Uno Extensions.
+This tutorial will walk through how to create an Uno application with the `dotnet new` tool, which is already configured to use the Uno Extensions.

 ## Step-by-steps